aparo/pyes/docs/guide/reference/modules/network.rst

+.. _es-guide-reference-modules-network:

 =======
 Network
 =======

-There are several modules within a Node that use network based configuration, for example, the :doc:`transport <./transport.html>`  and :doc:`http <./http.html>`  modules.
+There are several modules within a Node that use network based configuration, for example, the :ref:`transport <es-guide-reference-modules-transport>`  and :ref:`http <es-guide-reference-modules-http>`  modules.
 Node level network settings allows to set common settings that will be shared among all network based modules (unless explicitly overridden in each module).

 The **network.bind_host** setting allows to control the host different network components will bind on.
 By default, the bind host will be **anyLocalAddress** (typically **0.0.0.0** or **::0**).